 Yefim Maizel - OAC Summer Program Artistic Director, Stage Director

 Yefim Maizel has directed and assisted in the former Soviet Union, in Europe, in Japan and in the United States at the Metropolitan Opera, San Francisco Opera, Washington Opera, Kirov Opera, Wexford Opera Festival, Saito Kinen Festival and Opera Santa Barbara.
 Since 1999, Mr. Maizel has worked as a Guest Stage Director for the Metropolitan Opera where, among other productions, in 2004 he directed Madama Butterfly with Placido Domingo conducting.
 He also directed The Merry Widow at the Opera Santa Barbara and Little Women, The Impresario and the U.S. Premier of Handel's Silla for the Bay Area Summer Opera Theater Institute (BASOTI).
 Mr. Maizel has directed productions of: Lucia di Lammermoor, Il Trovatore, Die Fledermaus, Carmen, Rigoletto, Don Pasquale, L'Italiana in Algieri, Tales of the Nutcracker, Manon Lescaut, Luisa Miller, La Traviata, Eugene Onegin, Das Rheingold and many others.
-Mr. Maizel was a member of the BASOTI's faculty from 1998 through 2010 and served as Artistic Director for BASOTI in 2009 - 2010 season.
 He established the Opera Academy of California (OAC), where he serves as Artistic Director and Stage Director, in 2005.

 David Ostwald - Stage Director